CPAP Devices: A Great Example of Device & Packaging Design Failure?

 The FDA says in the video that "filters and chambers may harbour bacteria" and should be cleaned regularly.
 If there are so many issues with using and maintaining such devices, shouldn't MDMs be looking at repackaging these systems and ensuring that they are user friendly, effective, hygienic, and easy to maintain?

 Sleep apnoea is not an insignificant condition.
 These devices are used not only to prevent snoring but also to increase sleep quality, and there is evidence that this condition can contribute to sudden cardiac death.
-But the machines are ugly and bulky, and patients who use them tend to look like creatures in a Star Trek episode.

 Is this one therapy area where MDMs have forgotten the user?